 For the genitive singular of nouns, we have Greek, Armenian, and Indo-Iranian (Sanskrit) using -osyo, Slavic (OCS) and Baltic (Lithuanian) using -ó, Baltic and Germanic (Gothic) using -eso, and Celtic (OIR) and Italic (Latin) using -í.

-For indirect and dative cases, we find a similar pattern: Greek, Armenian and Indo-Iranian using -bhi, Slavic, Baltic, and Germanic using -m, and Celtic and Italic using -bhos (dative singular).
+For indirect and dative cases, we find a similar pattern: Greek, Armenian and Indo-Iranian using -bhi, Slavic, Baltic, Germanic, and Tokharian use -m .
+Hittite uses -n.
+Celtic and Italic using -bhos (dative singular)

 The Celtic-Italic link is fortified by such constructions as the comparison in -samo (vs -tero, -isto) and medium voice in -r (vs -oi, -moi).